andrewstreater/gacha-village/API_DOCS.md

 ### Create a Review for a Trade based on the Trade's id

-Create and return a new review for a spot specified by id.
+Create and return a new review for a Trade specified by id.

 * Require Authentication: true
 * Request
   * Method: POST
-  * URL: /api/trade/:tradeId/review
+  * URL: /api/trades/:tradeId/review
   * Headers:
     * Content-Type: application/json
   * Body: